Red Bayberries

 Description/Taste

-Bayberries are brilliantly colored, ranging from white to deep plum.
-They are approximately two centimeters in diameter and have a very knobby appearance.
-The small berry is made up of hundreds of tiny finger-like sections that are similar to the tiny vesicles in citrus fruits.
-There is a hard seed at the center that is about half the size of the berry.
-Bayberries are sweet and tart, with juicy pulp.
-The juice can stain hands and lips.
+Red Bayberries are small, delicate fruits with a bright red complexion.
+They are approximately one to two centimeters in diameter and slightly resemble raspberries.
+These berries have a knobby appearance made up of hundreds of tiny finger-like sections that are similar to the tiny vesicles in citrus fruits.
+Red Bayberries' shiny, bumpy texture surrounds their juicy, soft, and delicate flesh.
+Within this flesh is a hard seed about half the size of the fruit.
+Red Bayberries have a sweet, tart, and succulent taste.

 Seasons/Availability